Feature Tour

 • Plain functions (sync or async) — the return value is injected.

-• Generators (sync or async) — the yielded value is injected, and the code after yield runs as teardown once the response is sent.
+• Generators (sync or async) — the yielded value is injected, and the code after yield runs as teardown once the response is sent (for WebSocket routes, when the connection closes).
 This is perfect for database sessions and other resources that need cleanup.
+Teardown runs even if the handler raised.

 @api.dependency()